madskristensen/CommandTaskRunner/README.md

 If a `commands.json` file already exist, the new batch file will be added.

+### commands.json locations

+The Task Runner Explorer supports multiple task runners in the same solution.
+For instance, you can have commands specified for the solution and additional ones for each project in that solution.

+Task Runner Explorer will try to find a `commands.json` file in any parent folder to either the individual projects or the solution until it hits the root of the drive.

 ### Commands

 Inside commands.json it is possible to add custom scripts inside